Third-party bad faith insurance claims in Virginia

 The exception to an insurance company’s obligation to pay defense costs is when a policy contains burning limits.

 Burning limits - also called "defense-within-limits," "eroding," "self-consuming," "wasting," or "exhausting" policies - let your insurance company deduct the costs of defending you from your policy limits.

 For example, you have a policy limit of $20,000.
 You are at fault in an accident.
 Your insurer spends $10,000 defending you.
 You would then have only $10,000 left in liability coverage.

-If you have been in an auto accident, and you believe that your insurance company is not acting in your best interests, you have options.
+If you have been in a Gloucester auto accident, and you believe that your insurance company is not acting in your best interests, you have options.
 As experienced Virginia bad faith insurance attorneys, we can make sure your insurance company doesn’t take advantage of you, and help you file a bad faith lawsuit if necessary.